Journey to Motherhood

 What has the journey taught you, and what keeps you going?

 This journey has taught me to shed the idea of “the perfect life plan.”
 I came into my journey, envisioning my life how I thought it should be.
 A successful career, married, and 2.5 kids.
 I never stopped to think there were other paths.
 My fertility journey forced me to stop moving blindly through life, learn what makes ME happy, and then realize that there is no one path to achieving it.
 There are always multiple paths to “happy.”

 - Helping others get to what took me over five years to discover.
 By sharing my story and the approach that made such a difference, I can help others going through their struggles.

 - My less than 1% family.
 There are so many moments during the day when I am with my kids, I think, what if I hadn’t changed my approach?
 I might not be a mom right now.
 This mission to share what I learned in hopes that it helps someone realize their dreams is what keeps me going and sharing.

 Our journeys may be difficult, but we don't have to go at it alone.
 Having an additional outlet to communicate with others who can relate, share stories and wellness tips can make all the difference on this adventure.
 Read more stories from the Journey Series below.

-If you are looking for support or have questions about your own journey, please join Premama's Journey to Motherhood community, a place where women can talk, lift each other up and learn useful wellness, health, nutrition and self-care tips.
+If you are looking for support or have questions about your own conception problems and motherhood journey, please join Premama's Journey to Motherhood community, a place where women can talk, lift each other up and learn useful wellness, health, nutrition and self-care tips.